What is Bromelain?

 The enzyme bromelain breaks down proteins into a usable form – amino acids.
 This process enhances the digestion of protein as well as the activity of other enzymes in the gastrointestinal (GI) tract.

-On the flip side, undigested protein can cause inflammation, leading to a slew of health concerns, such as fatigue, bloating, and sickness.
+On the flip side, undigested protein can lead to occasional fatigue and bloating.

-In short, bromelain assists your body in getting the greatest benefit from the protein you consume (in the form of amino acids), circumventing the inflammation and unpleasant side effects caused by the undigested stuff.
+In short, bromelain assists your body in getting the greatest benefit from the protein you consume (in the form of amino acids), circumventing the unpleasant side effects caused by the undigested stuff.

 Supports Organ Health

-Undigested proteins in the body can proliferate health concerns, such as kidney and colon inflammation, when left untreated.
+Undigested proteins in the body can proliferate health concerns when left undigested.
 In fact, research has shown that individuals with inflammatory issues and kidney problems have elevated pro-inflammatory protein levels called RAGE (receptor advanced glycation end-products).
 Naturally, there’s also a counteractive form of these proteins called soluble RAGE (sRAGE), which competes with the inflammatory form.

 Bromelain supplementation promotes an increase in the beneficial sRAGE activity, thereby disrupting the production of the pro-inflammatory (RAGE) form.
-As such, research indicates that bromelain supports organ health, particularly kidney and colon health, due to its anti-inflammatory properties.
+As such, research indicates that bromelain supports organ health, particularly kidney and colon health.

 One study published in the International Journal of Sports Medicine documented the effects of giving 11 participants with chronic kidney issues 400 mg of bromelain for three days (1200 mg total).
 The result was a significant increase in sRAGE levels without any side effects.

-It is also important to note that when bromelain supplementation cease
+It is also important to note that when bromelain supplementation stopped,

 Targets Inflammatory Substances